JuliaStats/PDMats.jl/README.md

 eltype(a)   # the element type

-full(a)     # return a copy of the matrix in full form.
+Matrix(a)   # return a copy of the matrix in full form.

 diag(a)     # return a vector of diagonal elements.